Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment heterogeneity: Illustration

 Results are presented in Table \ref{tab:Application.Range_rbsp} for different intervals and in Table \ref{tab:Application.Value_rbsp} for fixed values of blood pressure.
 Among the trial population, the regression-based and reference approaches resulted in similar treatment difference estimates and posterior probabilities.
 Treatment differences were close to zero and each of the decision rules resulted in the conclusion that it does not matter whether Aspirin was administered alone or in combination with Heparin.

 These average treatment effects gave a limited impression of the efficacy of Aspirin and Heparin, since a picture of heterogeneous treatment effects emerged when conditional treatment effects among subpopulations were considered separately.
-As opposed to Aspirin only, the combination of Aspirin and Heparin showed a trend towards higher failure probabilities on both outcome variables for patients with a lower blood pressure, while failure probabilities were generally lower among patients with a higher blood pressure.
+As opposed to Aspirin only, the combination of Aspirin and Heparin showed a trend towards higher failure probabilities on both dependent variables for patients with a lower blood pressure, while failure probabilities were generally lower among patients with a higher blood pressure.

-A visual comparison of empirical marginalization and stratification of response data (i.e. the reference approach) resulted in relatively similar estimates and posterior probabilities in the center of the distribution of blood pressure (e.g. between $-1$ SD and $+1$ SD), but deviated from the regression-based approach in the tails.
+A visual comparison of multivariate logistic regression (mLR) and stratified multivariate analysis (mB) of response data resulted in relatively similar estimates and posterior probabilities in the center of the distribution of blood pressure (e.g., between $-1$ SD and $+1$ SD), but deviated from the regression-based approach in the tails.
 Point estimates of treatment differences demonstrated a less stable relation between blood pressure and treatment differences after stratification, as shown in Figure \ref{fig:Application}.
 If the regression approach is flexible enough to properly model the effects over the full support of blood pressure, the different behavior in the tails of the covariate distribution might be explained by the smaller sample size after stratification, as implied by the larger error bars.